mathis-mm/pve-remote/README.md

 - Reboot or shutdown the selected node
 - Logout to clear the session

-Use this app with care: reboot and shutdown actions affect the selected node immediately.

 ## Requirements
 - iOS 18.0 or later (iPhone)
 - XCODE (to build from source)